thepercival/ngx-sport/README.md

-# voetbaljs
+# ngx-sport
-angular module for voetbal
+angular module for sports